 McMahon: “I don’t know how to do it.”

-Jarrett: “Let’s do it in Memphis, and let’s make interviews because ninety percent of the wrestling business, as you know, are the interviews.
+Jarrett: “Let’s do it in Memphis, and let’s do interviews because ninety percent of the wrestling business, as you know, are the interviews.
 I’ll produce them and send them to Memphis.
 You will be over when you get there.
 You start off managing, and then you work into a match.”

 And oh, did McMahon run with it!